US Election: Here are the main points to know this morning

-Joe Biden is on the verge of becoming the 46th president of the United States but it’s not official yet.
+Joe Biden was declared the 46th president of the United States yesterday evening.

-Counts are still ongoing in key states and a Donald Trump win can’t be ruled out just yet.
+Counts are still ongoing in key states and but with current projections President Donald Trump will not to be able to catch Biden.

-We’re waiting on results from Pennsylvania, Nevada, Georgia and Arizona (even though that has been projected for Biden by AP and Fox News).

-North Carolina and Alaska are not called either but Trump will take both and are not seen as battleground states.

 Here’s a rundown of the key things to know from the results so far: